-ECON-215 Principles of Macroeconomics r.
-ECON-217 Principles of Microeconomics 3 cr r.
-ECON-220 Business and Economic Statistics I 3 cr r.
-Electives (any three 300-level Economics courses) 9 cr r.
-Total 18 cr r.
+ECON-215 Principles of Macroeconomics 3 cr.

+ECON-217 Principles of Microeconomics 3 cr.

+ECON-220 Business and Economic Statistics I 3 cr.

+Electives (any three 300-level Economics courses) 9 cr.

+Total 18 cr.

 Students in the Elementary Education and Early Childhood Education programs who have selected this minor must complete a minimum of 9 hours at the 300-level to meet graduation and certification requirements.